al3kaz/Jotto-hooks-context/README.md

 I know It's overkill to create all this context here but it's for practise.<br>

-In live demo version you have one secret word permanently entered,<br>
+In live demo version you have one secret word permanently entered and it's "party".<br>

-but You can add your own secret word.<br>
+but you or someone else can add your own secret word!<br>

-In demo version below the secret word is visible above the input.<br>

 [Live Demo](https://al3kaz.github.io/Jotto-hooks-context/)<br>